 A good thing to do is keep track of your heat.
 By feel, you can tell if heat is moving up your column or pot still head.
 Obviously, be careful so you don’t melt your hand meat.
 I like to allow the still to get hot and get water crankin’ before the heat reaches halfway up the column.
 On pot stills, you have less area to transfer heat through, so be Johnny on the Spot with that water!

-We hope this helps, and as always, if you have any questions about making moonshine at home, go ahead and comment below or contact us! contact us!
+We hope this helps, and as always, if you have any questions about how to make moonshine at home, go ahead and comment below or contact us!